mopelabs/jqueryconfig/README.md

 Visit: [jqueryconfig.com](www.jqueryconfig.com)

 ## Optimize the Size
 By leaving out functionality that you do not need, you can reduce the file size of jQuery.
-An smaller, custom build will make your website load faster.
+A smaller, custom build will make your website load faster.

 On [jqueryconfig.com](www.jqueryconfig.com) you can create make your own jQuery, selecting only the modules you need.